Abhinavkavuluru/AgriConnect/README.md

 ✅ 3.
 MySQL Setup
-Setup the Mysql database using the queries uploaded in sqlqueries.txt
+Setup the Mysql database using the queries uploaded in "**sqlqueries.txt**"

 ✅ 4.
 Run the Flask App